-Flying with a dog seems kinda messy these days.
+Flying with a dog or live animal seems kinda messy these days.
 You may have heard about the recent fiascos involving pets, courtesy of United Airlines.
 These nightmare stories are certainly terrifying, but the fact is that people fly with their dogs all the time—both in cargo and in cabin, and most of the time everyone arrives safely.
 However, these horror stories do little to assuage our fears of putting our pets in the hands of those whom we do not trust.
 We are all left wondering whether it is safe to fly with a dog.

 It’s a bit like driving.
 Driving is far less safe than flying (as in you’d have to fly every day for 19 thousand years to succumb to a fatal accident in a plane), but since we do it every single day, it’s more comfortable for us.